ipld/ipld/schemas/authoring-guide.md

 A full list of the available representation strategies and their kinds that can be supplied for various Schema kinds can be found in [Representations of IPLD Schema Kinds](./schema-kinds.md).

-### Representation Options
+### Representation Parameters

-Some representation strategies have additional options that can be supplied and some have required options that are required in order to properly shape the type representation.
-There are two methods that representation options are supplied: within the `representation` block for general options and inline adjacent to type fields in parens where representation options are specific to fields.
+Some representation strategies have additional parameters that can be supplied and some have required parameters that are required in order to properly shape the type representation.
+There are two methods that representation parameters are supplied: within the `representation` block for general parameters and inline adjacent to type fields in parens where representation parameters are specific to fields.

-#### General Representation Options
+#### General Representation Parameters

-Our `Foo` struct with a `tuple` representation may be serialized in an alternate field order by supplying the general `fieldOrder` option:
+Our `Foo` struct with a `tuple` representation may be serialized in an alternate field order by supplying the general `fieldOrder` parameter:

 ```ipldsch
 type Foo struct {